chrisrjalon/csharpcodingassignmentfids/README.md

 ### Assignment Overview:
 The following document outlines a real-world problem along with its corresponding requirements.
 Your role in this assignment is to define and implement a comprehensive solution.
-We request that you utilize the C# .NET Core project template provided in this repository as a foundational starting point (but change/refactor it as required), ensuring the inclusion of unit tests to validate your implementation.
+We request that you utilize the C# .NET Core project template provided in this repository as a foundational starting point (Ignore the weather code it's part of the template.
+Change/refactor it as required), ensuring the inclusion of unit tests to validate your implementation.

 Additionally, you will find a JSON file containing the raw data required for this task.
 While you are encouraged to explore various aspects of this challenge, we advise against integrating any third-party libraries, with the exception of Swagger for API documentation.